Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Introduction

-One of the commonly used 2NN MEAM potential for the Fe-C system developed by Byeong-Joo Lee\cite{Lee2006} is designed to predict the interactions of interstitial C atoms with defects such as vacancies.
-According to Fang \etal,\cite{Fang2012} Lee's potential predicts a negative heat of formation for cementite.
-Lee's potential also predicts that cementite is only stable up to a temperature of 750~K.\cite{Fang2012} Experimentally, however, cementite is metastable with a positive heat of formation.\cite{Meschel1997} Moreover, according to the Fe-C phase diagram,\cite{Callister2007} cementite is stable up to 1420~K. Among recent interatomic potentials\cite{Becquart2007,Lau2007,Hepburn2008,Ruda2009,Henriksson2009} for the Fe-C system, EAM potentials by Lau \etal\cite{Lau2007} and Ruda \etal\cite{Ruda2009} and the analytical bond order potential (ABOP) by Henriksson \etal\cite{Henriksson2009} all promise to predict properties of cementite reasonably well.
+One of the commonly used 2NN MEAM potentials for the Fe--C system developed by Byeong-Joo Lee \cite{Lee2006} is designed to predict the interactions of interstitial C atoms with defects, such as vacancies.
+According to Fang \etal,\cite{Fang2012} Lee's potential predicts that cementite is only stable up to a temperature of 750~K.\cite{Fang2012} Experimentally, however, cementite is metastable with a positive heat of formation \cite{Meschel1997} and only decomposes between 1100 and 1200 K.\cite{Callister2007, Henriksson2009} Among recent interatomic potentials \cite{Becquart2007,Lau2007, Hepburn2008,Ruda2009,Henriksson2009} for the Fe--C system, EAM potentials by Lau \etal\cite{Lau2007} and Ruda \etal\cite{Ruda2009} and the short ranged Tersoff-Brenner type analytical bond order potential (ABOP) by Henriksson \etal\cite{Henriksson2009} all promise to predict properties of cementite reasonably well.
 In the potentials by Lau \etal\cite{Lau2007} and Ruda \etal,\cite{Ruda2009} however, the single element potential for C does not predict properties of both graphite and diamond well.
-This is due to the limited ability of EAM to describe the bare C-C interaction successfully.\cite{Andrew2010} We note that a successful interatomic potential for an alloy system should not only predict the properties of the alloy correctly, but it should also predict the properties of the individual alloying elements in their natural crystal structures accurately.
-The ABOP by Henriksson \etal\cite{Henriksson2009} predicts properties of cementite as well as Fe and C accurately; however, ABOPs are not applicable to simulations involving interfaces and surfaces.\cite{Erhart2006} Also ABOPs are restricted to considering only 1NN interactions.\cite{Erhart2006,Albe2002} Some of the more recent potentials for the Fe-C system are implemented using in-house developed molecular dynamics codes, which limits the potentials' transferability.
+This is due to the limited ability of EAM to describe the bare C-C interaction correctly.\cite{Andrew2010} We note that a successful interatomic potential for an alloy system should not only predict the properties of the alloy correctly, but it should also predict the properties of the individual alloying elements in their natural crystal structures accurately.
+The ABOP by Henriksson \etal\cite{Henriksson2009} accurately predicts properties of cementite as well as Fe and C; however, ABOPs are not applicable to simulations involving interfaces and surfaces.\cite{Erhart2006} Furthermore ABOPs are restricted to 1NN interactions only.\cite{Erhart2006,Albe2002} Some of the more recent potentials for the Fe--C system are implemented using in-house developed molecular dynamics codes, which limits the potentials' usability by a wide scientific community.